ttorir/theoryOfStatistics1/README.md

 Work is directly inspired by: Sharma, Pratyush & Sarstedt, Marko & Shmueli, Galit & Kim, Kevin & Thiele, Kai.
 (2018).
 PLS-Based Model Selection: The Role of Alternative Explanations in Information Systems Research.
 Journal of the Association for Information Systems.
 10.17705/1jais.00538. <br>

 ### Summary
 PLS SEM modeling of Seattle area housing data.
-Statistical selection of
+Statistical selection of different pathway models.

 ### Environment
 All packages needed are included in `requirements.txt`